RevenueMAX: Get Greater Visibility & Even Greater Returns. Learn More.

 Get the Most out of PPC With Remarketing

 Retargeting ads follow people around the internet.
-Let’s say you looked at a lovely pair of shoes on Zappos, put them in your shopping cart, and then got interrupted before you could complete your purchase.
+Let’s say you looked at a pair of shoes on Zappos, put them in your shopping cart, and then got interrupted before you could complete your purchase.
 Suddenly, you start seeing ads for those same shoes on Google, Facebook, and other websites you visit.

-You also get an email saying you left those beautiful shoes in your shopping cart.
+You also get an email saying you left those shoes in your shopping cart.
 You might even see short video ads for the shoes at the beginning of YouTube videos.
 You finally find time to complete your purchase, and you stop seeing the ads.

 How Retargeting Ads Work

 Retargeting ads work with a small snippet of code called a pixel.
 You get the pixel from the ad platform - usually Google or Facebook.
-Then you insert the pixel in your website’s header or footer.
+Then, you insert the pixel in your website’s header or footer.
 On WordPress sites, you can use a simple plugin to insert the pixel for you.

 Once inserted, the pixel allows the ad platform to target visitors to specific pages on your website and follow them around the web.
 The pixel is invisible, so visitors don’t know the ad platform is tracking them.